-- Couple Tractor/First Semitrailer to Second/Third Trailers Couple tractor to first trailer.
-Use the method already - Couple tractor to first trailer.
+- Couple Tractor/First Semitrailer to Second/Third Trailers - Couple tractor to first trailer.
 Use the method already described for coupling tractor-semitrailers. - Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
 Triples rig is now complete.